Is Travel Insurance Worth It? Here’s How to Decide

 If you contract COVID-19 prior to your trip, you might qualify for trip cancellation benefits, which can reimburse your prepaid expenses.

-Or, if you test positive on your trip, emergency medical and medical evacuation benefits would be available, Moncrief said.
+Or, if you test positive on your trip, emergency medical care and medical evacuation benefits would be available, Moncrief said.
 You could also qualify for travel delay and interruption coverage if you were quarantined in a foreign country and unable to return home.

 However, if you want to add Cancel for Any Reason coverage (which can help ensure against things like border closures) expect to pay at least 50% more for the policy.